bloominstituteoftechnology/react-american-football-scoreboard/README.md

 const [value, setValue] = useState(); // Give these better names, and decide whether you want to pass an initial score into the state hook as the initialValue
 ```

-- [ ] Set up the state value for the Tigers team score using a second state hook call
+- [ x] Set up the state value for the Tigers team score using a second state hook call

 ### STEP 3 - Render the Scores to the DOM

-- [ ] The scores in the JSX are currently hardcoded to 32 points each.
+- [ x] The scores in the JSX are currently hardcoded to 32 points each.
 Remove the hardcoded values
-- [ ] Render the state values from what we just set up in steps 1 and 2
+- [x ] Render the state values from what we just set up in steps 1 and 2
-- [ ] Play around with different initial values to test if they are rendering on the DOM correctly
+- [x ] Play around with different initial values to test if they are rendering on the DOM correctly

 ### STEP 4 - Add Click Functionality to Increment the Scores

-- [ ] Add the `onClick` handler to each function
+- [ x] Add the `onClick` handler to each function
-- [ ] Determine how much you will need to increment the score for each button
+- [ x] Determine how much you will need to increment the score for each button
-  - [ ] A touchdown is worth 7 points (assume the following extra point is made)
+  - [ x] A touchdown is worth 7 points (assume the following extra point is made)
-  - [ ] A field goal is worth 3 points
+  - [x ] A field goal is worth 3 points
-- [ ] Inside the click handlers on each button, use the setter functions for each team to increment the appropriate team's score by the correct amount.
+- [ x] Inside the click handlers on each button, use the setter functions for each team to increment the appropriate team's score by the correct amount.

 ## Stretch Problems